phongever/phongever/README.md

 # 👋 Hi, I am Phong Duong

 Hi, I am Phong Duong.
 I am a developer.
-I like learning and creating new things.
-I want to share my knowledge.
+I like learning and creating new things

 ## 🔗 Connect with me